Visual batari Basic Guide

-This Visual batari Basic Guide contains text from Jeff Wierer, the creator of Visual batari Basic, mixed with text from Duane Alan Hahn, the maintainer of this guide.
+This Visual batari Basic Guide contains text from Jeff Wierer (jwierer), the creator of Visual batari Basic, mixed with text from Duane Alan Hahn (Random Terrain), the maintainer of this guide.
 Some text is also from the batari Basic Commands page.

-To help you instantly know what type of link you're looking at, links that jump to other places on this page are blue, while links that lead to other pages and web sites are red.
+Links that jump to other places on this page are blue.
+Links that lead to other pages online are red.

 Minimum system requirements: Any dual core system or better, with at least 2GB of RAM.